Relintai/pandemonium_engine_docs/03_usage/15_scripting/gdscript/01_gdscript_basics.md

 If you pass a name to the enum, it will put all the keys inside a constant dictionary of that name.

-.. important:: In Pandemonium 3.1 and later, keys in a named enum are not registered
-               as global constants.
+Important: Keys in a named enum are not registered as global constants.
 They should be accessed prefixed by the enum's name (`Name.KEY`); see an example below.

 ```
 enum {TILE_BRICK, TILE_FLOOR, TILE_SPIKE, TILE_TELEPORT}